pointwise/GlyphClientPython/README.rst

 Passing Arguments and Flags to Glyph Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many Glyph actions accept both positional and flag arguments.
+Many Glyph actions accept both *positional* and *flag* arguments.
 The Python
-equivalent of these are positional and *keyword* arguments, but there
+equivalent of these are, respectively, *positional* and *keyword* arguments,
-are some strict requirements that must be followed in order for the
+but there are some strict rules that must be followed in order for the
-action commands to be generated correctly.
-All positional arguments must
+corresponding Glyph action commands to be generated correctly.
+All positional
-appear first in the Python method invocation, as is the requirement of
+arguments must appear first in the Python method invocation, as is the
-the language, followed by all optional keyword arguments.
-GlyphObj
+requirement of the language, followed by all optional keyword arguments.
-converts all keyword arguments in the following way:
+GlyphObj converts all keyword arguments in the following way:

--  If the keyword does not end in an underscore (‘\_’):
+-  If the keyword does not end in an underscore ("\_"):

-   -  If the keyword argument is False, the flag is not added to the
+   -  If the keyword argument is False, the flag is not added to the command
-      command
-   -  Otherwise, the keyword is prepended with a dash (‘-’) and added to
+   -  Otherwise, the keyword is prepended with a dash ("-") and added to
       the command.
 Then:

-      -  If the keyword argument is a bool and is True, no argument is
+      -  If the keyword argument is a **bool** and is **True**, no argument is
          added to the command
-      -  Otherwise, the keyword argument is added as a single element to
+      -  Otherwise, the keyword argument value is added as a single element to
-         the command
+         the Glyph command

--  If the keyword ends in an underscore:
+-  If the keyword ends in an underscore, special handling is used:

    -  The keyword is prepended with a dash, and the trailing underscore
       is removed, and the flag is added to the command.
 Then:

-      -  If the keyword argument is a list of values, each value is
+      -  If the keyword argument value is a list or tuple of values, each value is
          added as a separate command argument.
-Note that embedded lists
+Note that any embedded list/tuple
-         will remain as lists in the Glyph action command.
+         will remain as a Tcl list in the Glyph action command.
-      -  Otherwise, the keyword argument is added to the command, even
+      -  Otherwise, the keyword argument value is added to the command, even
          if a boolean value.

-Note that any positional argument that is a list will be passed as a Tcl
+Note that any positional argument that is a list or tuple will be passed as a Tcl
 list in the command.

 Examples: